chenyur/patch_rt.SC2/README.md

   > Suppose you want to make "Warp in Pylon" hotkey e instead of p
   > find the line that reads "p<1>Warp in <3>P<1>ylon<0>"
   > The first p represents its hotkey, but it is invisible in the game, <1> makes all text following it white, while <3> makes it yellow (to indicate that it's a hotkey)
-  > Since e isn't a part of "pylon", we can write (e) to indicate its new hotkey
+  > Since e isn't a part of "pylon", we can write (E) to indicate its new hotkey
-  > Thus, the line becomes "e<1>Warp in Pylon <3>(E)<0>"
+  > Thus, the line becomes "e<1>Warp in Pylon<3>(E)<0>" - Do not leave a space in the end before <0> as it will crash the game

 6. When you are done, save, and recompile the txt into tbl
   ```
   python PyTBL.pyw -c stat_txt.txt
   ```
-7. Simply drag the tbl file back into the rez folder in WinMPQ to replace it
+7. Simply drag the tbl file back into the rez folder in WinMPQ to replace it and **close WinMPQ**
 8. Replace patch_rt.mpq with the one you have just created and launch Broodwar to test your change in game!

 ## Roadmap